Embiid out against Knicks due to health and safety protocols - NewsBreak

 Embiid out against Knicks due to health and safety protocols

-Joel Embiid of the Philadelphia 76ers missed Monday night's game against the New York Knicks due to the NBA's health and safety protocols.
+PHILADELPHIA — (AP) — Joel Embiid missed the Philadelphia 76ers' game against the New York Knicks on Monday night after entering the NBA’s health and safety protocols.

+ESPN, citing sources, reported earlier Monday that Embiid tested positive for COVID-19.
+Neither the 76ers nor coach Doc Rivers would confirm a positive test for the four-time All-Star.
+Rivers said before Monday’s game that Embiid was “struggling.”

+“It’s not going great.
+He’s struggling with it.
+Similar to Tobias (Harris),” Rivers said.
+“It’s clearly is a concern.”

-Embiid is the fourth member of the 76ers sidelined for health and safety protocols, joining Tobias Harris, Matisse Thybulle and Isaiah Joe.
+Embiid is the fourth member of the Eastern Conference-leading 76ers sidelined as part of the NBA's health and safety protocols, joining Harris, Matisse Thybulle and Isaiah Joe.
+Rivers said an unnamed staff member was also out.

-Embiid missed his second game this season.
-The four-time All-Star is averaging 21.4 points and 9.4 rebounds.
+Embiid missed his second game of the season.
+He is averaging 21.4 points and 9.4 rebounds.
 Embiid also sat on Nov.
-1 against Portland due to rest.
+1, against Portland due to rest.

 Comments / 0